 AirTags are available directly from Apple, and that price point does not include the accessories needed to attach the AirTag to an item.
 Apple sells AirTags accessories separately, and there are also several third-party options.

-Third-party retailers like Amazon and Best Buy are also offering AirTags for sale.
+Third-party retailers like Amazon and Best Buy are also offering AirTags for sale, and there can sometimes be good sales available.

 AirTag Reviews